CristopherNim/WGU-D206/D208 Task 1.md

 ## D.  Compare an initial and a reduced multiple regression model by doing the following:

-1. Construct an initial multiple regression model from _all_ predictors that were identified in Part C2.
+1. Construct an initial multiple regression model from _all_ predictors identified in Part C2.
 - ![[Pasted image 20210528185224.png]]
 2. Justify a statistically based variable selection procedure and a model evaluation metric to reduce the initial model in a way that aligns with the research question.
 - ![[Pasted image 20210528185901.png]]
-- In order to reduce the model we first need to identify the import factors that most affect the outcome. øThe coefficient let's us visualize the important features.
+To reduce the model, we first need to identify the critical factors that most affect the outcome.
+The coefficient lets us visualize the important features.
-- The columns that have little impact on the outcome are:
+- The columns that have little impact on the outcome are(theory):
 	- Bandwidth GB per year
 	- Phone
 	- Techie
 1. Provide a reduced multiple regression model that includes _both_ categorical and continuous variables.
-- we will remove Bandwidth GB per year, Phone and techie.
+- we will remove Bandwidth GB per year, Phone, and techie.
 - ![[Pasted image 20210528192705.png]]